Fall 2024 MATH MADNESS DETAILS

-Oct 2 - 8: Collaboration Round I (Fun round where kids work together in mini-teams)
+Sep 29 - Oct 5: Collaboration Round I (Fun round where students work together in mini-teams)

-Oct 16 - 22: Qualifying Round I (Students play individually but as a team)
+Oct 13 - 19: Qualifying Round I (Students play independently but as a team)

-Oct 30 - Nov 5: Bracket Round I (Single Elimination - all teams are assigned to one of a series of brackets)
+Oct 27 - Nov 2: Bracket Round I (Single Elimination Tournament Begins - ALL teams are assigned to one of a series of brackets)

-Nov 13 - 19: Bracket Round III (Teams that lost in Bracket Round I can resume playing in informal, "Opt-in" matches)
+Nov 10 - 16: Bracket Round III (Teams which lost in Bracket Round I can resume playing in informal, "Opt-in" matches)

-* Teams are NOT required to play in all of the above rounds.
-Instead, they may opt in or out from week to week as they wish.
+* Teams which register prior to the practice round are guaranteed 10 rounds of competition.
+However, teams are NOT required to play in all of the above rounds.
+Instead, they may opt in or out from round to round as they wish throughout the season, subject to the requirement that a team must play its bracket round matches if it wishes to advance in the tournament.

 All teacher and student users are given their own online account on the aretelabs.com platform.
 The teacher activates his/her own account first and then creates a team, adding all student members to it.
 For the majority of the event, students compete individually (from inside their own account) but as part of a team.